Robustly Complete Synthesis of Memoryless Controllers for Nonlinear Systems with Reach-and-Stay Specifications: Abstract

 \section{Abstract}

-The current paper studies the synthesis of control strategies that realize reach-and-stay objectives for nonlinear systems without stability assumptions.
-Under moderate conditions, we propose a control synthesis algorithm that is finitely terminating and guaranteed to return a control strategy provided that the specification is robustly realizable.
-Such a feature is desirable as the commonly used abstraction-based methods are sound but not complete for systems that are not incrementally stable.
-Fundamental to the proposed method is a fixed-point algorithm characterizing the winning set of a given specification, i.e., the initial states that can be controlled to satisfy the specification, over a continuous state space.
-Interval arithmetic and an adaptive partitioning scheme are used so that the given precision of the approximation of the winning set is guaranteed.
-By recording valid control values throughout the fixed-point iterations, partition-based control strategies can be extracted immediately after the algorithm terminates.
-Compared with abstraction-based methods, the adaptive partitioning scheme reduces the size of the finite partition by utilizing the information of both the dynamics and the given specification.
-The proposed algorithm is capable of handling nonlinear dynamics and non-convex constraints, which makes it applicable to general discrete-time nonlinear systems and sampled-data systems.
-The effectiveness of our method is illustrated by the applications to automatic parallel parking and estimation of the regions of attraction for continuous-time nonlinear systems.
+This paper proposes {a finitely terminating algorithm to solve reach-and-stay control problems for nonlinear systems.
+The algorithm is guaranteed to return a control strategy if the specification is robustly realizable.} Such a feature is desirable as the commonly used abstraction-based methods are sound but not complete for systems that are not incrementally stable.
+Fundamental to the proposed method is a fixed-point characterization of the \emph{winning set} of the system with respect to a given specification, i.e., the initial states that can be controlled to satisfy the specification.
+The use of an adaptive partitioning scheme not only guarantees the approximation precision of the winning set but also reduces computational time.
+The effectiveness and efficiency are illustrated by several benchmarking examples.